rcullito/ground/README.md

 ### n! - side effects

-`n!` signals a subsequent side effect, such as printing or logging, and will always pass through the result of the prior expression
+`n!` signals a side effect, such as printing or logging, that will always pass through the result of the prior expression

 ```clojure